mefengl/chat-play/packages/chat-kit/README.md

 Q: then what's the difference between this repo and the old one?

-A: This repo don't need to make money, I do it for fun and hounor.
+A: This repo don't need to make money, I do it for fun and honor.

 Q: then what's the difference between this repo and the old one, again?